-Competency A cluster of related knowledge, skills and attitudes that influences a substantial on passing the interim examination of a unit of study.
+Competency A cluster of related knowledge, skills and attitudes that influences a substantial referred to as a component test.

+Component test If an interim examination consists of several tests, each of those tests is on passing the interim examination of a unit of study.
 The international term for credits is ECTS credits (EC's).